IvanaX86/ultrasonic-autonavigating-bot/README.md

 ## Building

-Compile with XC8 for the respective PIC targets.
+Compile with XC8 compiler for the respective PIC targets.
 Fuse settings are in the `#pragma config` lines at the top of each file.